For Purdy and the 49ers, the pressure’s literally on vs. Flores’ blitz-wild Vikings

 INJURY REPORT

 The 49ers, who have been remarkably healthy this season, lost three key offensive players to injuries last week.
-They’re hopeful all three will be able to play at Minnesota, but none of them practiced on Thursday.
-Wide receiver Deebo Samuel hurt his shoulder in the first quarter and didn’t return, running back Christian McCaffrey left in the second half with an injured oblique and ribs, and left tackle Trent Williams left briefly with a sprained ankle before playing through it.
+Wide receiver Deebo Samuel has a hairline fracture in his shoulder and will miss the game.
+Running back Christian McCaffrey is questionable with an injured oblique and left tackle Trent Williams is doubtful with a sprained ankle.

 GLARING ABSENCE